GTM debug

 • Infrastructure Charge Variation: Under Option 1 above, the directive specifies that the variation in infrastructure charge shouldn’t generate additional revenue, meaning the reduction for efficient trucks must be balanced by increasing the charge for less efficient ones.

 • Differentiated CO₂ Charging: This is achieved through banding, which allocates vehicles into one of five different CO₂ emission classes based on emissions data from the VECTO tool.
+There is no obligation to do so and link the CO2 mark up to VECTO, renewable fuels would consequently fall out of scope.
+So far Germany, Austria, and Czech Republic apply this principle.
+Other member states are considering the introduction of CO2 differentiation.

 • CO₂ Emission Classes: some text